ChrisShank/zemble/README.md

 ## API Key

-When you first enable the plugin you will be prompted to add your Semble API Key.
-If you don't already have one, make one [here](https://semble.so/settings/api-keys).
+By default the plugin is readonly, so columns, sync collection to Zotero, and preview info in item panel.
+To save items/publish Zotero collection make an API key [here](https://semble.so/settings/api-keys) and paste it into the Zemble settings.
 You can change this at any time by going to `Preferences -> Zemble`.

 ## Functionality